 This 8-day Danube itinerary reveals the highlights of Passau, Vienna, Bratislava, and Budapest while cruising leisurely through spectacular scenery.
 A Viking Danube River Cruise offers views and visits to enchanting castles, gorgeous landscapes, and fairy-tale villages.
 We knew this would be a trip of a lifetime.

-Our eight-day river cruise with Viking would begin in Passau, Germany and finish in Budapest, Hungary (the itinerary also runs in the opposite direction and can be booked from Budapest to Passau).
+Our eight-day river cruise with Viking began in Passau, Germany and ended in Budapest, Hungary (the itinerary also runs in the opposite direction and can be booked from Budapest to Passau).

 Day 1: Embark in Passau, Germany

 Day 2: Passau, Germany